-- All 'looked after' children and all previously 'looked after' children, including those children who appear (to the admissions authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see definition) - 2.
-Pupils living in the catchment area with siblings at the school (see definition of sibling) - 3.
-Other pupils living in the catchment area (see definition)
+1. All 'looked after' children and all previously 'looked after' children, including those children who appear (to the admissions authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see definition)

-- 4. 'Very exceptional' medical grounds (see definition)

-- 5. Other siblings (see definition)

-- 6. Any other children
+- 2. Pupils living in the catchment area with siblings at the school (see definition of sibling) - 3.
+Other pupils living in the catchment area (see definition) - 4.
+'Very exceptional' medical grounds (see definition) - 5.
+Other siblings (see definition) - 6.
+Any other children who are identified as vulnerable through having Pupil Premium - 7.
+Any other children